adamhamlin/dotfiles/nix/README.md

 # Nix Package Manager

 ## Setup
-Your shell should automatically install, configure, and launch nix by sourcing the [use-nix.sh](./use-nix.sh) script.
+Your shell should automatically install, configure, and launch nix when it sources the [use-nix.sh](./use-nix.sh) script.

 ## Packages
 The [flake.nix](./flake.nix) file defines the packages to be installed.
 See what's available at https://search.nixos.org/packages.